 The top Health Science bachelor’s degrees online offer students a flexible path to earn a degree for a career in health or medical fields.

 As we look at today’s society, choosing to enter the healthcare industry is one leap worth going for.
-The health science field is projected to grow over the next ten to twenty years due to the aging population or the Baby boom generation.
+In addition, the health science field is projected to grow over the next ten to twenty years due to the aging population or the Baby boom generation.

 The editors at Online Schools Guide found schools offering degrees in Health Science that are online or also hybrid.
-Then, based on reputation, cost, and future salary, we ranked the online Health Science degree programs.
+Then, we ranked the online Health Science degree programs based on reputation, cost, and future salary.

 1. University of Massachusetts at Amherst